rawsrc/exacodis/README.md

 Please note that your source code for tests must be perfectly clean: you can't override a test run or a result nor a resource.<br>
 If you do, then the code will fail with an `Exception` until you fix the code.

+**CHANGELOG**
+1. Code improvements
+2. Better report data
+3. Does not break the compatibility with the previous version
+4. Add a new method `assert()` to the `Pilot` class that simplifies the writing of totally dynamic tests

 **HOW TO USE**